zax0s/RU/README.md

-# Positrigo - Reconstruction Unit
+# PET - Reconstruction Unit
 ## Image processing interface

 This is an interfance to test and develop the image processing operations which form part of the Reconstruction Unit